What You Need to Know About The 7+

 Competition

 Typically, admissions exams are highly competitive due to the high number of applicants and a limited number of spaces available for admissions.
 Depending on the school, the 7+ can be a very competitive exam for placement.
 In some cases, there will be many more applicants than spaces available.
-Typically, around two students are invited to interview for everyone’s open place.
+Typically, around two students are invited to interview for each available place.
 Based on their exam scores and interview performance, the top students will receive an offer for a place, and the others may be placed on a waitlist.

 Preparation